snap-cycle/SnapCycle/detection/train/description.md

 ```
 * Trains model based off a pretrained model/weight that already knows some patterns.
 Good if we have a large dataset or have similar pattern to pretrained model
 * People like to say that you load weights to train your model on a pretrained model.
 Weights means the same thing as a pretrained model, such as yolov8n.pt

+* beer can, pop can, vegetable can, soup/sauce can, tuna can
+* 130 total per type